cyverse-archive/DiscoveryEnvironmentBackend/docker/de-db-loader/README.md

 The /path/to/facepalm-standalone.jar is the local path to your facepalm build, while the /facepalm-standalone.tar.gz is the path to the uberjar in the container.

+# Updating the database

+A custom script is provided in the de-db-loader image to assist with getting the database updated from a tarball.
+To run facepalm in update mode run the following command:

+    docker run --rm --link de-db:postgres discoenv/de-db-loader /update-dev-database.sh

+You will probably want to bind mount new versions of facepalm-standalone.jar and/or database.tar.gz into the container when doing this, otherwise it's a no-op as far as the database is concerned.
+See the above sections for more info.

 # More info

 de-db is a very small modification on top of the official Postgres image for docker.
 See https://registry.hub.docker.com/_/postgres/ for more info, including how to connect to the database with psql.